A Bayesian Bradley-Terry model to compare multiple ML algorithms on multiple data sets: A short tutorial on frequentist and Bayesian multiple comparisons A short tutorial on frequentist and Bayesian multiple comparisons

 In general terms, a Bayesian test will compute (or sample, as we will see below) the posterior distribution of the parameters of interests, in this case \(\mu_X\) and \(\mu_Y\) given the data.
 That is, we want to compute:

-where \(X\) and \(Y\) are the data, and \(M\) is the model itself (equations \ref{eq:mod2}), and \(K\) is a constant that normalizes the distribution \(P(\mu_X,\mu_Y| ...)\) so it adds to 1 (or whose integral is 1).
-Given the distribution \(P(\mu_X,\mu_Y | M, X, Y)\) one can compute, for example, \(P( \mu_X > \mu_Y | M, X, Y)\), that is, the probability that the mean of the Gaussian distribution that \emph{generated} X (Gaussian distribution from which X was sampled) is larger than the mean of the distribution that generated Y. If probability is 0.8, then the researchers are 80\% sure that X comes from a population whose mean is greater than the population from which Y comes from, and they can report that.
-This claim is different than the claim that researchers using a frequentist approach can make.
+where \(X\) and \(Y\) are the data, and \(M\) is the model itself (Equations \ref{eq:mod2}), and \(K\) is a constant that normalizes the distribution \(P(\mu_X,\mu_Y| ...)\).

+Once the posterior distribution \(P(\mu_X,\mu_Y | M, X, Y)\) is computed, one can use it to make probabilistic statements about the parameters of interest.
+For example, \(P(\mu_X > \mu_Y | M, X, Y)\) represents the probability that the mean of the distribution that generated the data \(X\) is greater than the mean of the distribution that generated the data \(Y\).
+If the probability is 0.8, then the researchers are 80\% confident that \(X\) comes from a population whose mean is greater than the population from which \(Y\) comes from.
+This type of probabilistic statement is different from the claims made using frequentist methods.

 \hypertarget{rope}{